List of The Galaxy Railways characters: Heigorō Tōdō

 He is the commander of both SDF and SPG.

 Maintenance Bureau

 Isamu Whitman

 He died due to electric shock while he and Manabu were rescuing the Pegasus Express.

 Special Intelligence Bureau

 Ivonov Leonidovitch Berichkov

 Ivonov was a general who was a part of the Space Defense Force.
 In Episode 23 he was knocked out cold by Schwanhelt Bulge, but he would be responsible for making Annex move forward to attack the Alfort Destroyers, causing Annex's destruction.

 Other characters

 Kanna Yuuki

-She is the mother of Mamoru and Manabu Yuuki and is the wife of Wataru Yuuki.
+She is the mother of Mamoru and Manabu Yuuki and is married to Wataru Yuuki.
 She runs a shop on Manabu's home planet, Tabito.
 She is about 44 years old.

 Kinuko Asai

 Kinuko is the nice old woman that Manabu meets in episode 3, "Wheel of Fate".
 Her son had been in an SDF accident and died.
 She caters to the SDF because her son loved the SDF.